Digital-Identity-Labs/mdqt/README.md

 [![Gem Version](https://badge.fury.io/rb/mdqt.svg)](https://badge.fury.io/rb/mdqt) [![Maintainability](https://api.codeclimate.com/v1/badges/111c46aaebfe25e4a4a9/maintainability)](https://codeclimate.com/github/Digital-Identity-Labs/mdqt/maintainability) [![Test Coverage](https://api.codeclimate.com/v1/badges/111c46aaebfe25e4a4a9/test_coverage)](https://codeclimate.com/github/Digital-Identity-Labs/mdqt/test_coverage) [![Build Status](https://travis-ci.org/Digital-Identity-Labs/mdqt.svg?branch=master)](https://travis-ci.org/Digital-Identity-Labs/mdqt)

 MDQT is small library and commandline tool to query MDQ services for SAML metadata.
-You can do this with `curl` but it's a little more convenient to use `mdqt` instead.
+You could do this with `curl` but it's a little more convenient to use `mdqt` instead.

 At present `mdqt` does *not* verify signed metadata, so an extra step is required to use it securely.

-It is also not yet fully compliant with the MDQ client specification.
+MDQ currently supports:

+  - Downloading single entities, lists or aggregates
+  - Caching entity metadata on disk
+  - Gzip compression

 ## MDQ?

 MDQ is a simple HTTP-based standard for looking up individual SAML entity metadata.
-Rather than regularly downloading large metadata aggregates containing thousands of entity descriptions, an IdP or SP can download the metadata for individual entities using MDQ when they are needed.
+Rather than regularly downloading large metadata aggregates containing thousands of entity descriptions, an IdP or SP can download the metadata for an individual entity whenever it is needed.

 The UK Access Management Federation has a
 [useful page explaining MDQ](https://www.ukfederation.org.uk/content/Documents/MDQ)

 ## Installation

-To add mdqt to a project, add this line to your application's Gemfile
+To add MDQT to a project, include this line in your application's Gemfile

 ```ruby
 gem 'mdqt'